AERIAL ACROBATICS

 usually opens up the fastest because of this reason.
 However, it can also get pinched easily if there is too much-forced compression.
 You want to think about lifting and extending through the hip, chest and throat joints to prevent lower back compression in the future.

-More difficult to bend because the ribcage muscles have to learn to expand on the front side body.
+One of the biggest challenges in back bend flexibility is opening the mid-back, as the ribcage muscles must learn to expand.
 In addition to that, the muscles along the back of the ribs have to learn to contract and bend.
 A lot of people hold stress/tension in this area, especially those sitting at a desk all day hunching forward.
 This puts stress on these muscles, which causes them to overstretch and become weak over time.

 Similar to the lower back.
 There isn’t much holding this set of joints back because there aren’t any bones surrounding the cervical spine.
 However, just like with the mid-back, many people hold stress/tension in this area.
 The neck is a very important part of back bending, especially in cheststands because you need to extend and elongate to prevent pinching in the neck.